mariorod98/ObsidianVault/🌱 Seedbox/Interview questions.md

 ### What is a magic number?
 A magic number is a literal number inserted in an operation in the code.
 It is a number that, when you read the code, you don't know what that number represents.

 To avoid magic numbers, you can declare const variables to give does values a readable representation.
-Moreover, since C++11
+Moreover, since C++11 you can declare `constexpr` to define variables at compile-time.

 ## Unreal
 ### What is the EQS and what is it used for?